 Double Discount Your Stock Purchases with Covered Calls and Naked Puts

-Some have asked whether a covered calls and naked puts combination is an option trading strategy worth considering.
-The best way to answer that is, that it depends how you choose to do it.
+Some have asked whether a covered calls and naked puts combination is an options trading strategy worth considering.
+The best way to answer that is, that it depends on how you choose to do it.

-If the underlying never falls to the anticipated price level however, you simply keep the put option premium at expiry date.
+If the underlying never falls to the anticipated price level, however, you simply keep the put option premium at the expiration date.